Police Actions (Indonesia)

-The police actions (Politionele acties, also politiële acties), were two major military offensives that the Netherlands carried out on Java and Sumatra against the Republic of Indonesia during its struggle for independence in the Indonesian National Revolution.
-In Indonesia they are collectively known as the Dutch Military Aggressions (Agresi Militer Belanda), although the less common translation Aksi Polisionil is also used.
+The Police Actions (Politionele Acties, also Politiële Acties), were two major military offensives that the Netherlands carried out on Java and Sumatra against the Republic of Indonesia during its struggle for independence in the Indonesian National Revolution.
+In Indonesia they are collectively known as the Dutch Military Aggressions (Agresi Militer Belanda), although the direct translation Aksi Polisionil is also used.

-In Dutch historiography and discourse, the entire Indonesian War of Independence was for a long time euphemistically referred to as 'the police actions', as coined by the government of the time.
-In the Netherlands, the impression prevailed that there had only been two separate, short-lived police actions, intended to restore Dutch authority over a rebellious overseas territory.
-This perspective ignores the fact that between the arrival of Dutch troops in March 1946 and the cession of sovereignty in December 1949, there had been a full-scale military occupation and an ongoing counterinsurgency involving 120,000 conscripts.
+In Dutch historiography and discourse, the entire Indonesian War of Independence was euphemistically referred to for decades as "the police actions", as coined by the government at the time.
+In the Netherlands, the public impression prevailed that only these two short-term operations had been carried out, intended to protect the Dutch East Indies from a rebellion that required police action.
+This perspective ignores the fact that between the Indonesian declaration of independence in August 1945 and the cession of sovereignty in December 1949, a 52-month war had taken place.

 Operation Product

 Operation Product took place between 21 July and 5 August 1947.
-The Dutch greatly reduced and fragmented Indonesian-controlled territories, with a particular focus on the oil fields and rubber plantations of Sumatra, and the sugar plantations and economic infrastructure of Java.
-The offensive excluded an attack on the city of Yogyakarta, wartime seat of the Republican government, due to high expected costs of urban warfare.
+The Dutch greatly reduced and fragmented Indonesian-controlled territories, with a particular focus on the economic centre of Sumatra and the Port of Java.
+Lieutenant Governor-General Hubertus van Mook also advocated for the occupation of Yogyakarta, but the Dutch government decided against capturing the wartime seat of the Republican government at that time.

-The actions of the Mariniersbrigade on Java were further divided into an amphibious landing on Pasir Putih, East Java (Product North), amphibious operations in the Meneng Bay (Product East), and a southward offensive launched from Porong (Product South).
+The Mariniersbrigade (Marbrig) headquartered in Surabaya was tasked with securing territory in East Java containing 40 sugar factories, 70 coffee plantations, 72 rubber plantations, 5 tea plantations, and 3 cinchona plantations.
+It carried out amphibious landings at Pasir Putih in Situbondo (Product North) and north of Banyuwangi (Product East) to occupy the eastern salient of Java.
+An offensive from Porong (Product South) connected Surabaya to the eastern salient through Pasuruan, before the marines then pushed on to the Republican stronghold of Malang.

 Operation Kraai

-Operation Kraai (Operation Crow) took place between 19 December 1948 and 5 January 1949.
-It resulted in the Dutch capture of Yogyakarta, the arrests of much of the Indonesian leadership, and the exile of what remained of the Republican government to Sumatra.
+Operation Kraai (Crow) took place between 19 December 1948 and 5 January 1949.
+With the advantage of surprise, the Dutch captured Yogyakarta and arrested much of the Republican leadership, leading to the creation of an Indonesian government-in-exile in West Sumatra.

-Actions of the Mariniersbrigade on East Java during this offensive are referred to as Operation Zeemeeuw (Operation Seagull).
+The Marbrig's actions in northeastern Java until 11 January are referred to as Operation Zeemeeuw (Seagull).
+The unit landed at Glondong in Tuban with the ultimate goal of occupying Madiun, but its advance was soon halted by a sizable anti-tank ditch some 30 km inland, dating back to the Japanese invasion of Java in 1942.
+From then on, the motorized columns were further delayed by the conditions of the wet season, destroyed bridges, and reliance on roads that no longer existed and were overgrown with teak forests.
+Because the marines lacked a dedicated engineer regiment, they had to cover much of the distance on foot and reached Madiun only after the city had already been captured by the regular army.